random1st/mcp-server-langfuse/README.md

 This server implements the [MCP Prompts specification](https://modelcontextprotocol.io/docs/concepts/prompts) for prompt discovery and retrieval.

-Only prompts with a `production` label in Langfuse are returned.

 - `prompts/list`: List all available prompts

   - Optional cursor-based pagination